Man-on-the-side attack: Russia

-In 2019, it was reported that man-on-the-side attack might have been conceived by the Russian Threat Group through installing Malwares.
+In 2019, it was reported that man-on-the-side attack might have been conceived by the Russian Threat Group through installing Malware.
 When victim used the internet and requested to download a file at a particular website, man-on-the-side attackers who were present were aware that the victims were attempting to download the file.
 Since the man-on-the-side attackers were not able to prohibit the victim from downloading the file, what they could do was to intercept the server and send a signal to the victim before the victim received a legitimate response, which was the requested download file.
 The attacker then intercepted and sent the victims a message that directed them to a 302 error site, which led the victim to think that the file has been removed or it simply cannot be downloaded.
-However, even though the victim would receive a legitimate response from the website file download, since their servers were already contaminated, they would not have been able to view the legitimate website and file sine they received a so-called proper response from the attacking team.
+However, even though the victim would receive a legitimate response from the website file download, since their servers were already contaminated, they would not have been able to view the legitimate website and file since they received a so-called proper response from the attacking team.
 At the 302 error site, the attacking team directed the victims to an alternative website to download the files they wanted to, which the attacking team controlled and ran.
 When the victim connected to the attacking team's server, not known to their knowledge, they would start downloading the file because on the victim's screen, it shows that this site is working and they can finally download the file.
 However, the attacking team had already found the original file from the legitimate website and modified the file to include pieces of malwares and sent the file back to the victim.
-When the victim clicked on the link and started downloading the file, they were already downloading a file that consisted of malwares.
+When the victim clicked on the link and started downloading the file, they were already downloading a file that now contains malware.